Financial Terms Explained for Beginners — A Plain English Glossary

 Investopedia maintains the largest free financial dictionary online — over 30,000 entries — written for general readers rather than industry insiders.

-The Consumer Financial Protection Bureau's glossary is more focused on consumer credit, mortgages, and student loans, but is the authoritative source for U.S. consumer-finance terminology.
+The Consumer Financial Protection Bureau's glossary is more focused on consumer credit, mortgages, and student loans, but it's the authoritative source for U.S. consumer-finance terminology.

-For investment-specific vocabulary, the U.S. Securities and Exchange Commission's investor.gov maintains a free plain-language glossary aimed specifically at retail investors who do not work in finance.
+For investment-specific vocabulary, the U.S. Securities and Exchange Commission's investor.gov maintains a free plain-language glossary aimed specifically at retail investors who don't work in finance.

-If you are working through the basics in order, the next concrete topic in this series is what net worth is and how to calculate it — a number that uses several of the terms above.
+If you're working through the basics in order, the next concrete topic in this series is what net worth is and how to calculate it — a number that uses several of the terms above.

 Frequently asked questions